emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Lightning Bolt
 Lightning, Spell\
 2 actions\
 You lauch a bolt of Lightning.
-Each creature in a 40m line that is 4m wide must make a Dexterity saving throw or take 5d12 Lightning damage on a failure, or become stunned 1 on a critical failure, in addition to doubling the damage, as normal.
+Make a Basic Spell attack against the Dexteruty Defense DC of each creature in a 40m line that is 4m wide to deal 5d12 Lightning damage.
+On a Critical Success, the target is also stunned 1.

 You can use this Flourish once per day.

 ### Living Construct
 Conjuration, Spell\
 2 action\
 You magically create a temporary golem to protect your companions and attack your foes.
 When you cast the spell, choose the creature’s form: Lightning-driven, Spell-driven, or Steam-driven.
-This determines some of the creatures statitics, as noted in the creatured stat block.
+This determines some of the creatures statitics, as noted in the creatures stat block.
 The creature disappears when it drops to 0 hit points or when the spell ends.
 After 1 hour the spell automatically ends.

 The creature is an ally to you and your companions.
 In combat, the creature shares your initiative count, but it takes its turn immediately after yours (including on the turn you summoned it).
 It obeys your verbal commands (no action required by you).
 If you don’t issue any, it takes the Dodge action and uses its move to avoid danger.